vesterheim/vesterheim.github.io/_posts/2016-04-02-getting-loopy-gathering-of-nalbinders.markdown

 tags:
 ---
-Join other nålbinders for an informal, creative weekend together.
+Join other nålbinders on April 2 and 3, 2016, for an informal, creative weekend together.
 More information coming soon.